 Physical boundaries are the easiest to identify, because a camera can catch them clearly.
 It’s the acknowledgement and respect of each other’s space.

 There’s no precise measure of personal space, yet everyone understands it.
-Experiments of timelapse photography of people arriving on a beach in a sunny day shows how a plot of sand chosen follows a general algorithm of desiring space and respecting that of others.
+Experiments of time-lapse photography of people arriving on a beach in a sunny day shows how a plot of sand chosen follows a general algorithm of desiring space and respecting that of others.
 The area called “personal space” decreased as the area got more crowded, but became even more important.

 When personal space is respected, there’s a tiny negotiation when that invisible line is crossed.
-This can be via eye contact, a little physical hesitation, or asking if it’s ok.
-After trust has been developed there is an assumption that it is ok, but part of that trust is the understanding that at any time, the asking of physical space will be respected.
+This can be via eye contact, a little physical hesitation, or asking if it’s OK.
+After trust has been developed there is an assumption that it is OK, but part of that trust is the understanding that at any time, the asking of physical space will be respected.

 Intellectual boundaries are essentially about the space to have different thoughts.
 More than that, a good intellectual atmosphere is when different thoughts are appreciated.
 There’s an interest in what you really think.

-Our education system, based on memorization, is often subtly (or not so subtly) about imitating the teacher’s mindset.
+Our education system, based on memorisation, is often subtly (or not so subtly) about imitating the teacher’s mindset.
 You know how essay grading can be – if you rephrase the teacher’s arguments in class, you’re at least going to get a decent mark.
 If you go out on your own path, especially if you’re thoughts are still developing, nothing is certain.

 High powered workshops or big sales events can at times be a great observation about lack of intellectual boundaries.
 Brainwashing techniques are essentially meant to break through these, bringing a fleeting high of closeness from everyone seemingly being on the same page.
-It’s called groupthink.
+It’s called group-think.
 But because it’s forced, there’s a counter reaction and it never lasts.
 People either leave the group in disillusionment or want more, trying to that next “hit” of a time when everyone seems together in union.
 Workshop junkies, anyone?